 Certificates issued by Let's Encrypt will expire in 3 month.
 If you forget to renew certificates, your website will be inaccessible.
 If you don't want to waste time on this, you can setup a systemd timer or cron job to automatically run renew command.

 sudo zypper install certbot-systemd-timer sudo systemctl enable certbot-renew.timer sudo systemctl start certbot-renew.timer

 sudo crontab -e

 21 07 22 * * root /usr/bin/certbot renew

 This will run renew every day at 22:07:21.
 You should use a different random time to avoid that everyone renew at the same time and crash Let's Encrypt server.

 Test in browser

-Open your web browser, visit your website start with "https://" and see if you get a green lock symbol before the URL, and here is no warnings.
+Open your web browser, visit your website start with "https://" and see if the website works fine.

 You can also test your website on SSL Labs.